Tigers draft Arizona State slugger Torkelson with No. 1 pick - WHIZ News

 With power to all fields and a great eye at the plate, the 6-foot-1, 220-pound Torkelson established himself as college baseball’s top slugger after going undrafted out of high school.
 He hit 54 home runs at Arizona State, two shy of the school record set by Bob Horner — who was drafted No. 1 overall in 1978.

-This year’s draft was originally scheduled to be held for the first time in Omaha, Nebraska, as a lead-in to the College World Series.
-Instead, the coronavirus pandemic caused baseball to make some drastic changes, including holding the draft as a remote event — much like the NFL did in April — and shortening it from three days with 40 rounds to just two days and five rounds.
+This year’s draft originally was scheduled to take place for the first time in Omaha, Nebraska, as a lead-in to the College World Series.
+Instead, the COVID-19 outbreak caused MLB to make some drastic changes, including holding the draft remotely — much like the NFL did in April — and shortening it from three days with 40 rounds to only two days and five rounds.

+Executives from all 30 teams held up signs at the beginning of the broadcast that read: “Black Lives Matter.
+United For Change.”

-The shortened college and high school baseball seasons presented unique challenges for big league scouting departments, which had to rely more on videos of players instead of attending games to help with their evaluations.
+The shortened — and in some cases even canceled — college and high school baseball seasons presented unique challenges for big league scouting departments, which had to rely more on video of players instead of attending games to help with their evaluations.

 Perhaps that contributed to a record seven straight college players being selected to begin the draft.